Pharos400 Release Notes and TDL Updates

 Tbio -> Tclin10

-These upgrades reflect the updated Pharos400 protein model and the harmonized evidence carried into the released canonical comparison set.
+These upgrades reflect the updated Pharos400 database and knowledge graph, plus the harmonized evidence carried into the released canonical comparison set.

 Identifier Standard